DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

 SDK Connect
 ^^^^^^^^^^^

 SDK auto connect can be twice as fast as begin, partly because it runs before user code.
 How fast?
 Expect 1st connection around the 220 ms mark, while reconnects take about 160 ms, on a not very busy wlan with a signal strength about -60dB.
-The SDK connect method is valuable to projects that demand the quickest wifi ready.
-For example, if battery powered, the esp8266 can turn off the radio about a 1/4 second sooner than with begin.
+The SDK connect method is valuable to projects that demand the quickest IP ready.
+For example, if battery powered, the ESP can turn off the radio about a 1/4 second sooner than with begin.

-SDK connect completely relies on the correct wifi settings saved in flash.
+SDK connect relies on correct wifi settings saved in flash.
 If the settings need updating, we can call begin one time.
-We don't even have to connect (5th param false as in the example code below).
-The more args you pass to begin, the quicker the connections will be.
+We don't even have to connect (5th param false as in the example code below), but should pass a channel and bssid for the quickest connections.

-WiFi.config can also make SDK connect a little quicker, but it really helps begin much more.
-Try it.
+Use WiFi.config, if you can, early in setup() to speed up SDK and ``begin`` connections.

 *Example code:*

 .. code:: cpp

-   #define MS Serial.print(millis());  Serial.write(' ');
+   #define MS Serial.print(millis());  Serial.print(" ms ");

    #include <ESP8266WiFi.h>

    const char* ssid        = "********";                           // max strlen 32
    const char* passkey     = "****************";                   // max strlen 63, or 64 if hexadecimal string
    int8_t      channel     = 1;                                    // choose the fastest/best on local wlan
-   uint8_t     bssid[6]    = {0xA4, 0xB1, 0xE9, 0xCD, 0x6B, 0x29}; // can use wifiscan example, or AP's web mgmt site, to get bssid
+   uint8_t     bssid[6]    = {0xA4, 0xB1, 0xE9, 0xCD, 0x6B, 0x29}; // get with wifiscan example, or AP's web site

    IPAddress staIP         = {192,168,1,69};
    IPAddress gateway       = {192,168,1,254};